joshp1/clubKitty/notes.md

 - [x] The man nods following him with no more questions
 - [x] Inside a small room with just a round table with two chairs across from each other.
 The man is told to sit on one side while the other sits on the other.
 - [x] They go threw a bunch of stuff like things they found in his past. and then he sighs a waver so they can do a background check
 - [x] After their done he says, "You can sit at the bar with whiskers if she likes.
 If she don't you can have a drink then leave.
-It takes two weeks to get the background
+It takes two weaeks to get the background
 Check back.
 If you don't hear from us don't come asking because we didn't like something we saw."
 - [x] The man asks what if whiskers does want to sit with me?
 The other man replies, "You can stay as long as she wants you to.
 But after you leave you can't come back till the report is done"
 - [x] The man agrees then goes back to the bar. were whiskers the girl from earlier sits beside him. to a bit of his relief.
 - [x] She's happy he came and they talk a bit.
 When he can tell she's wanting to do something else he says goodbye to her and she says, "Hopefully see you in a couple of weeks"
 - [x] two weeks later the man he talks to knocks on his door.
 When the man answers it he's handed a piece of paper then the man from before leaves
 - [x] The paper is a letter headed invitation.
-THe letter head has The Play pen with two cat ears on the top at the edges below in the letter is says, "We've thoroughly checked your background and it seems you are a good candidate for membership.
+The letter head has The Play pen with two cat ears on the top at the edges below in the letter is says, "We've thoroughly checked your background and it seems you are a good candidate for membership.
 Starting today you have a  month trial membership if we don't like you.
 This membership is revoked It says more stuff like if he don't like the club just leave don't make a scene. your not obligated to stay. at the bottom there is a list of three things with prices first is a yearly membership with a hundred and three hundred dollars beside it. then monthly with thirty dollars beside that.

 *I'm stopping here with the thorough ideas but I need to get names for the main characters and a main plot*